BoevaLab/CHIPIN/README.md

 ## REQUIREMENTS

 1. The R libraries listed below are required.
-They should be automatically installed when you run the intallation of CHIPIN via devtools:
+They should be *automatically* installed when you run the intallation of CHIPIN via devtools:

 ```
 install.packages(devtools)
 library(devtools)
-devtools::install_github("BoevaLab/CHIPIN")
+devtools::install_github("BoevaLab/CHIPIN", build_vignettes = TRUE)
 ```

 You can also install them manually: